Building on 15 years of service and increasing momentum of support in the community.

 Children–Southwest Washington will significantly expand the impact of

-professional mentoring to more youth facing the greatest obstacles in
+professional mentoring to more youth facing multiple systemic obstacles in

 the Portland/Vancouver metro area.

-When a child is selected into our program, we make a commitment to walk alongside them for 12 ½ years…no matter what.
+When a child is selected into our program, we make a commitment to walk alongside them for 12+ years, no matter what.
 Forty percent of our youth attend two or more schools in one year because of the high mobility of families living in poverty seeking affordable housing.
-Friends of the Children stays with the youth through each transition within a 30-mile radius of our NE Portland headquarters.
-Even though we select youth from less than 10 schools each year, our youth attend over 160 schools in the area.
+Friends of the Children stay with the youth through each transition within a 30-mile radius of our NE Portland headquarters.
+Even though we select youth from less than ten schools each year, our youth attend over 160 schools in the area.